openjdm/openjdm.github.io/book/mental_accounting.md

 gain from the larger loss.

 Utility affects how individuals evaluate financial decisions.
-When making a purchase, consumers get acquisition utility as well as transaction utility.
+When making a purchase, consumers obtain *acquisition utility* as well as *transaction utility*.
 Acquisition utility is the measure of the value of the good relative to the price, and transaction utility is the measure of the value of the good as determined by the perceived value of the “deal” (Thaler, 1999).
 Thus, individuals may make